raspberrypilearning/3D-scene/en/step_5.md

 --- /task ---

 --- task ---
-Now, change the size of some of your sprites to increase the 3-dimensional effect:
+Change the size of relevant sprites to increase the 3-dimensional effect.

 --- collapse ---
 ---